maxmurdoch/flock/src/pages/index.md

 stopWorrying:
   description: >-
     Our community of pilots drive the products and features we create.
 The
-    result: flexible options that our pilot's love, and clever tools that make Flock Cover much more than just an insurance policy.
+    result: flexible policies that our pilot's love, and clever tools that make Flock Cover much more than just an insurance policy.
   reasons:
     - icon: /images/uploads/money.svg
       text: >-
-        Forget inflexible annual contracts.
+        Forget annual contracts.
 Get on-demand insurance only when you fly, or unlimited flights anywhere, anytime on a monthly subscription.
-Cancel anytime without hidden admin fees.
+Cancel anytime - without any hidden admin fees.
       title: Fully flexible cover
     - icon: /images/uploads/magnifying-glass.svg
       text: >-
-        We’re always adding new products, features and tools based on what our customers tell us they need.
+        We’re always adding new features and tools based on what our customers tell us they need.
 Join Flock and help us make drone insurance simpler and smarter for everyone.
       title: Built by our community
     - icon: /images/uploads/shield.svg
       text: >-